 How to build the cake

-- Place the first layer on a cake board.
-Position the second layer on top and gently push down.
-Add the final layer and gently push down again.
-Run clean hands around the cake to ensure the layers are aligned
+- Place the first layer on a cake stand, then add the second layer on top and gently press it down.
+Finally, place the final layer on top and gently press it down again.

-- To serve, you can slice the cake with all three layers in tact, or separate the layers from each other.
-Use a sharp knife for neat slices
+- To serve, you can slice the cake with all three layers in tact or separate the layers from each other.
+Use a sharp knife for neat slices.

 **Nutritional data disclaimer**